NIRCam Short Wavelength Grism Time Series

 Subarrays for DHS time-series spectroscopy

 The subarrays used to read out pixels associated with the individual DHS spectra (see Figure 1) are part of a new capability developed for Cycle 4, named multistripe.
 In summary, a multistripe subarray consists of multiple stripes (contiguous rows of pixels).
 These "substripes" need not be contiguous on the detector, and the placement of the substripes is configurable within certain limits.
-Users are referred to the article NIRCam Multistripe Subarrays for additional detail about the capability.
+Users are referred to the article NIRCam Multistripe Subarrays for Grism Time Series Spectroscopy for additional details about the capability.

 For DHS grism time-series observations, 4 sizes of multistripe subarrays are available, providing flexibility in terms of the frame time and the number of spectra read out.
-Each multistripe subarray includes 4 rows of reference pixels read out once per frame time (the same as for FULL frame readout, or normal subarrays at the -V3 or +V3 edges of the NIRCam detectors).
-Additional substripes are read out at the locations of the individual spectra from the DHS sub-apertures.
-The complete set of substripes, including the reference pixels, comprises a subarray frame.
+Each multistripe subarray includes 1 row of reference pixels read out once for each substripe (see Figure 3 at the Multistripe Subarrays article linked above).
+The complete set of substripes, including the reference pixel rows, comprises a subarray frame.

 When SW Channel Mode is set to GRISM in the NIRCam Grism Time Series APT template, the target is positioned such that 4 of the DHS spectra fall on detectors A1 and A3 while the other 4 spectra fall on A2 and A4.
 The same subarray size must be used in both the short and long wavelength channel of NIRCam.
 However, there is only one spectrum in the LW channel.
 The multistripe capability allows a single substripe to be read out repeatedly during the subarray frame time.
 That is done on the LW channel, providing multiple samples of the LW spectrum within the subarray frame time, while spatially separated stripes are being sampled on the SW detectors.